@googlemaps/js-api-loader vs react-google-maps vs google-maps-react

 Support

 This library is offered via an open source license.
-It is not governed by the Google Maps Platform Support [Technical Support Services Guidelines, the SLA, or the Deprecation Policy.
+It is not governed by the Google Maps Platform Support Technical Support Services Guidelines, the SLA, or the Deprecation Policy.
 However, any Google Maps Platform services used by the library remain subject to the Google Maps Platform Terms of Service.

 This library adheres to semantic versioning to indicate when backwards-incompatible changes are introduced.
-Accordingly, while the library is in version 0.x, backwards-incompatible changes may be introduced at any time.

 If you find a bug, or have a feature request, please file an issue on GitHub.
 If you would like to get answers to technical questions from other Google Maps Platform developers, ask through one of our developer community channels.
 If you'd like to contribute, please check the contributing guide.